isovalent/ebpf-docs/docs/linux/kfuncs/index.md

 # KFuncs (Linux)

+## Stability guarantees

+Helper functions enjoy the stability guarantee offered by the user API, as explained in [documentation about stability guarantees of the helper functions](../helper-function/index.md#stability-guarantees).
+But KFuncs do not enjoy those same guarantees.

+Although KFuncs are not expected to be very volatile, still defensive programming techniques are advised.
+Otherwise helper functions should be preferred over KFuncs.

 ## cGroup resource statistic KFuncs

 These KFuncs are used to update or flush cGroup resource statistics efficiently.